 The OU Investor Relations & Credit Rating Agencies contributes to laying down the financial disclosure strategy and the Group's equity story, including ESG topics that are relevant to the financial market, in line with the strategic and economic-financial objectives of the Industrial Plan.
-Through the management and the development of the relationships with both actual and potential financial analysts and institutional investors, the OU contributes to make them learn more about Leonardo by organizing events, even virtually, focused on the analysis of its strategy, business, commercial performance, economic and financial market of the Industrial Plan, as well as of interim financial results, also in conference call and by webcast, the management of the Company Roadshows with the Group's management, the Deal Roadshows on the occasion of non-recurring transactions and the Investor
+Through the management and the development of the relationships with both actual and potential financial analysts and institutional investors, the OU contributes to make them learn more about Leonardo by organizing events, even virtually, focused on the analysis of its strategy, business, commercial performance, economic and financial prospects and ESG topics.
+A particularly important part of this activity are presentations to the financial market of the Industrial Plan, as well as of interim financial results, also in conference call and by webcast, the management of the Company Roadshows with the Group's management, the Deal Roadshows on the occasion of non-recurring transactions and the Investor